Images of Tinea Versicolor (12)

 Some conditions make tinea versicolor more likely to occur:

 - Taking medications that weaken the immune system

 The most common locations for tinea versicolor include:

 - Upper arms

-The yeast gives off (secretes) a substance that temporarily bleaches the underlying skin to a lighter color.
-Even after the infection has gone away, the spots may be visible as lighter (hypopigmented) patches, which may not get their normal color back for many months.
-Furthermore, these hypopigmented spots do not tan normally.
+The yeast that causes the condition produces a substance that can temporarily bleach the underlying skin to a lighter color.
+Even after the infection has gone away, the spots may be visible as lighter (hypopigmented) patches on the skin that may not get their normal color back for many months.
+These hypopigmented spots do not tan normally.
 The hypopigmented areas are more obvious in darker-skinned people.